hancohogenbirk/flacalyzer/README.md

 4. **Frequency Band Analysis** - Analyzes energy distribution across low/mid/high frequency bands
 5. **Spectral Flatness Measurement** - Measures spectrum structure (noise-like vs tone-like)

+### 🗂️ Quarantine Feature

+- **Automatically move suspicious files** to a separate folder for review
+- **Configurable threshold**: quarantine only "definitely transcoded" (high) or include "likely transcoded" (all)
+- **Preserve directory structure** in quarantine folder for easy organization
+- **Dry-run mode** to preview what would be quarantined without moving files
+- **Safe operation**: skips files if they already exist in quarantine, no overwrites

 ### Output Features

 - **Detailed diagnostics** for each suspicious file showing: